stereotype441/language/resources/type-system/inference2.md

   for strong mode when performing these assignability checks; what is the effect of this?)

-  - The result of type inference is a compilation artifact `m` with static type `double`, whose runtime behavior is to evaluate to an instance of `double` representing the value `i`.
+  - The result of type inference is a compilation artifact with static type `double`, whose runtime behavior is to evaluate to an instance of `double` representing the value `i`.